Fontana, Kansas: Economy

 With a farm-based economy, the Fontana Co-Op is of great importance to the area farmers.

 Education

 The community is served by Prairie View USD 362 public school district.
-Students from grades 6–12 attend Prairie View Middle School or Prairie View High School in La Cygne, Kansas.
+Students from grades 6–12 attend Prairie View Middle School or Prairie View High School in La Cygne.

-Previously, Fontana Elementary was located in Fontana, having a total enrollment of approximately 100 students from kindergarten through 5th grades.
+Previously, Fontana Elementary was located in Fontana, having a total enrollment of approximately 100 students from kindergarten through fifth grades.
 In approximately 2011, the Prairie View School Board expressed an interest in replacing or remodeling Fontana Elementary.
 Various proposals were made, including one to build a new school close to Prairie View Middle School, but the Board eventually settled on a decision to expand nearby Parker Elementary, which was part of Prairie View along with Fontana.
 The school ceased operations in May 2014, with the end of the school year, and all the students were moved to Parker Elementary.
 The school building has since been sold to private owners.